LudovicRousseau/CCID/README.md

       InterFace Device i.e. the smart card reader.
 We then return the USB iManufacturer string as SCARD_ATTR_VENDOR_NAME and USB bcdDevice as SCARD_ATTR_VENDOR_IFD_VERSION
-   - reduce binary size bu removing unused features from simclist
+   - reduce binary size by removing unused features from simclist
-   - Fix some warnings reported bu Coverity
+   - Fix some warnings reported by Coverity

 1.4.4 - 13 May 2011, Ludovic Rousseau